Malcolm X arrives — finally — at New York's Metropolitan Opera

 "When he got to 'You've had your foot on me a very long time,'" Thulani Davis recalls, "I was really startled and I was like, 'Oh, my God.
 That's why you sing it.'
 It's something high school students in Detroit related to.
 They were the first out of their seats to give us a standing ovation.
 I was totally surprised."

 Robert O'Hara has thought a lot about what it means to bring this particular story into the Met — and what the real Malcolm X might think about having his life portrayed at such a high temple of European art.
-(X is only the second opera by a Black composer to be presented at the Met; the first time was only two years ago, with Terence Blanchard's Fire Shut Up in My Bones.)
+(Anthony Davis is only the second Black composer to have his work presented by the Met; the first time was only two years ago, with Terence Blanchard's Fire Shut Up in My Bones.
+Another Blanchard opera, Champion, was mounted in April.)

 O'Hara says he had little interest in putting a straight biography of Malcolm X on stage.
 So he has woven a new, Afrofuturistic narrative around the story of Malcolm X's life: "A spaceship has crashed into the Met," he explains, "and a future race of people are telling the story of this icon."